 We welcome photographers from a wide range of backgrounds, as well as those who have studied photography at undergraduate level.
 We are looking for passion and a commitment to exploring and questioning the medium of photography.
-We want you to produce high-quality work that will aid either your personal development or your career ambitions within the creative industries.
+We want you to produce high-quality work that will aid both your personal development and your career ambitions within the creative industries.

 Our modules guide students towards recognising potential themes and exploring them using an extended range of approaches and techniques.
 In addition, an extensive range of workshops will cover such disciplines as high-level digital studio work, moving image and video editing, book production, black and white darkroom work and alternative process techniques.

 The process of developing and realising a major portfolio of work is key during your time on the course.
 A final extended major project gives scope to fully develop your own ideas, informed by previous experimentation and investigation in the earlier modules.
-Underpinning your practice will be the application of research skills, scholarship and the ability to engage with different markets and audiences to enhance your employability and ability to work as a photographer.
+Underpinning your practice will be the application of research skills and scholarship – previous students, whatever their background or confidence with academic aspects of postgraduate study, have found this a rich and rewarding part of the course that has greatly expanded their thinking and approach to image making.

 - Establishing Practice